SKJTCodes/PCStatusTracker/README.md

 # Project Description
+This project is used on a raspberry pi that scans every 30 minutes to check if a certain MAC address is currently on the network.
+Basically, this script checks if a PC is powered ON or OFF.

 ## Video on how to use google sheet in python
 since we are using google sheet to store data, google cloud platform is required.
 [Tutorial here](https://www.youtube.com/watch?v=cnPlKLEGR7E).